grondilu/bitcoin-bash-tools/README.md

 #### Mnemonic

-To create a mnemonic, use either `mnemo` as *APP*.
+To create a bip-39 mnemonic, use `mnemo` as *APP*.
 The optional parameters are the number of words (default is 12) and the index (default is zero).

     $ base58 -d <<<"$root" | bip85 mnemo
     girl mad pet galaxy egg matter matrix prison refuse sense ordinary nose